 In special circumstances, the Transport Agency may waive the requirement for other transport service operators to hold the certificate where the service is limited or infrequent.
 An example is a truck that’s used to carry apples in the picking season, but that only carries bits and pieces around the orchard for most of the year.
 Generally, exemptions are granted for operators who are carrying their own goods and not for hire or reward.

-If you're submitting your transport service licence application at an agent, you should take a completed Application for waiver (TL03) form with you when you make your application.
+If you think you might be eligible for a waiver, take a completed Application for waiver (TL03) form [PDF, 49 KB] with you when you make your transport service licence application at an agent.

 The Aspeq website has information on the test, including sample test questions.